 He finished off the year of 2013 by teaching longsword and staff at Swordfish 2013, in Gothenburg, Sweden.

 2014, he started off by teaching in Florence, Italy at the HEMAC Florentia event and shortly after at the 2nd Annual Meyer Symposium in Illinois, USA.
 In July he taught 4 hours of Meyer longsword core concepts, related to the Onion article series, at Donnerschlag in Karlsruhe, Germany.
-He will be finishing of the year by teaching at Swordfish in Gothenburg, Sweden in November and the whole weekend of Dec 6-7 at Third open training with Appesi (Terzo allenamento aperto con gli Appesi) in Asola, Italy.
-If time permits also at a few more events and seminars.
+He finished of the year of 2014 by teaching at Swordfish in Gothenburg, Sweden in November and the whole weekend of Dec 6-7 at Third open training with Appesi (Terzo allenamento aperto con gli Appesi) in Asola, Italy.
+In 2015 he will be teaching in Italy, Germany & York, among others.